Wainfleet Wetlands & Quarry- Public Awareness Campaign

 The population is growing how do you plan on protecting this area from vandalism, and neglect.
 People drinking there doing drugs its hard for regular people to enjoy such a beautiful place if its not monitored for the saftey of others, please get back to me Thankyou so much

-Lynn whitaker asked over 3 years ago
+Lynn whitaker asked almost 4 years ago

 Hi Lynn, thanks for reaching out.
 We appreciate you sharing your concerns with us, and we certainly agree that these need to be addressed.
 At this time, we are still in the preliminary stages, collecting feedback from the community.
 We encourage you to fill out the survey available on this portal so that your responses are also included in the final results, the survey is open until March 22, 2021.